sham00o/MMM-CrucialVerses/README.md

 # MMM-CrucialVerses
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It will a display a crucial Bible verse.
+It will a display one of several crucial Bible verses.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder